- Data Portals

 Details of the Wyoming process are available at the University of Wyoming web site.

-CISL will make dedicated, large-scale resources available on NCAR's new Cheyenne supercomputing system from January through March 2017 part of its Accelerated Scientific Discovery (ASD) initiative for university and NCAR research.
-ASD projects must study a challenging and important problem in the atmospheric sciences or computational science in support of the atmospheric sciences.
+CISL has made dedicated, large-scale resources available on NCAR's new Cheyenne supercomputing system from January through March 2017 as part of its Accelerated Scientific Discovery (ASD) initiative for university and NCAR research.
+ASD projects study a challenging and important problem in the atmospheric sciences or computational science in support of the atmospheric sciences.

 Large-scale, short-term university and NCAR projects also received ASD awards in 2012 when the Yellowstone system went into production.
 Information about those projects is available on the following pages.